glensc/nagios-plugin-check_raid/CONTRIBUTING.md

 Before opening new issue, check that your problem is not already reported, also before opening bugreport, check that the bug is not already fixed by testing with master branch.

-When submitting patches, pull requests, do not write changelog or attempt to update version, the changes may not be merged on codebase you created patch for and it will just create annoying merge conflicts later.

 As it's unlikely I have same hardware as you, not to mention same condition that is not handled, I ask you to provide output of the commands the plugin runs.
 What commands plugin runs, can be seen with `-d` option: